The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: MCMC

-and can be improved, in terms of variance reduction, by dividing $S$ into $m$ equal squares and applying the same idea to each of those.
-The final estimator is obtained by summing the $m$ estimators.
+To improve this estimator in terms of variance reduction, we divide \( S \) into \( K \) equal squares (cubes/hypercubes) and apply the same estimation procedure within each one.
+The final estimator is then obtained by summing the \( K \) individual estimators.